programmfabrik/easydb-documentation/content/releases/5.104/index.en.md

 * **Asset browser:** fixed a corner case where images were not shown when no `standard` version available
 * fix for some localization keys when the value was an encoded url
 * **Presentation Download:** fixed download problems after slide layout was changed without saving
+* **No previews for image fields in base configuration**: Fixed the base configuration file fields not showing the preview

 # Server

 ## New

-* **Transitions/Workflows** now have a new comment field to describe the workflow
-* **Detail URL:** format can be changed in the base config (between old format using the System ID and the new format using the UUID)
+* **Detail URL:** format can be changed in the base configuration (between old format using the System ID and the new format using the UUID)
 * **Expert Search:** behavior for searching for filenames was changed to allow right truncated searches with wildcards

 ## Improved